squid-cache/squid-cache.github.io/ProgrammingGuide/ManualDocumentation.rst

 .B squid.conf
 like so:
 .if !'po4a'hide' .RS
-.if !'po4a'hide' url_rewrite_program /usr/bin/squid/example.binary
+.if !'po4a'hide' .B url_rewrite_program /usr/bin/squid/example.binary
 .if !'po4a'hide' .RE
 .PP Command line options sent to a helper script or binary are added to .B squid.conf following the helper binary name.
 Like so:
 .if !'po4a'hide' .RS
-.if !'po4a'hide' url_rewrite_program /usr/bin/squid/example.binary -d
+.if !'po4a'hide' .B url_rewrite_program /usr/bin/squid/example.binary \-d
+.if !'po4a'hide' .br
+.if !'po4a'hide' .B url_rewrite_access ...
 .if !'po4a'hide' .RE
 }}}